RobTillaart/I2CKeyPad/README.md

 Note: **loadKeyMap()** must be called before **getChar()** and **getLastChar()**!

 - **char getChar()** returns the char corresponding to mapped key pressed.
+It returns **I2C_KEYPAD_THRESHOLD** if called too fast.
 - **char getLastChar()** returns the last char pressed.
+This function is not affected by the debounce threshold.
 - **bool loadKeyMap(char \* keyMap)** keyMap should point to a (global) char array of length 19.
 This array maps index 0..15 on a char and index \[16\] maps to **I2CKEYPAD_NOKEY** (typical 'N') and index \[17\] maps **I2CKEYPAD_FAIL** (typical 'F'). index 18 is the null char.